|

 tattered piece of paper on which I’d written the

+single word teacher to remind myself of it.
 Less than a year later, I collapsed with kidney

 failure and was given six months to live.
 My right